Stronger, healthier communities

 Hardship funding is available to help children and families with small grants during times of financial hardship.
 This can include food and clothing vouchers, beds and bedding, as well as essential home appliances including cookers, fridge freezers and washing machines that can make a significant difference to people’s lives.

-Greggs Breakfast Clubs
+Greggs Foundation Breakfast Clubs

 We’ve been providing a free breakfast to children who need it for 25 years.

 We know that hungry children find it harder to concentrate and learn so we want to make sure as many as possible are getting a good start.
-In 2024, we reached 1,000 Breakfast Clubs, serving wholesome, free breakfasts to more than 75,000 children every school day.
+In 2024, we reached our target of 1,000 Breakfast Clubs, serving wholesome, free breakfasts to more than 75,000 children every school day.
 It was our goal to have 1,000 clubs open by the end of 2025 and we're delighted to have reached this milestone early.

 Each school is provided with fresh bread from their nearest Greggs shop and a grant to support running costs and breakfast food to suit the pupils.
 All schools within the Breakfast Club network also have access to hardship funding.